 The contribution of Snam’s international subsidiaries (TAG and GCA in Austria, Téréga in France, TAP, Interconnector in the UK and DESFA in Greece) will exceed €160 mln in 2022 consolidating Snam’s European leadership (including Italgas the contribution will be above €220 mln, compared to the previous target of €200 mln).

-The closing of the acquisition of 66% of DESFA by the Snam-led consortium is expected by the end of 2018.
 In relation to TAP, in which Snam is a 20% shareholder, the project is more than 80% completed and the works on the Italian section have recently been resumed after the summer break.
 The expected completion of the work is confirmed for 2020.

 - Average tenor of M/L term debt: >5 years

 - Proactive management of maturities: prefunding of the 2019 maturities for approx. €1 bn; extension of more than €3.5 bn banking facilities